Are you ready to plant your garden, but are feeling a little unsure of how to lay it out?

 Then you have to consider what your goal for your vegetable garden is.
 Do you want it to give some produce but also care about aesthetics?
 Are you more interested in getting the most produce possible from your garden?

-After you decide what your primary goal for your vegetable garden is, then scroll through the garden designs I’ve gathered from all over the internet and see which options work the best for you.
+After you decide what your primary goal for your vegetable garden is, then scroll through the vegetable garden plans I’ve gathered from all over the internet and see which options work the best for you.

 Simple Vegetable Garden Plans